 - your employer has arranged for you to be supervised by someone else who has a clearance

-- you have applied for a clearance, and the NDIS worker screening unit has provided you with a formal written notice confirming that you have made an application
+- the NDIS worker screening unit has provided you with a formal written notice confirming that you have made an application

 - you have shown your employer this written notice and they have kept a record of the application number.

 A new NDIS Worker Screening Check is coming